 This will give you a good starting point, especially if there is an established competitor in the market as the chances are if they’re successful, they will have naturally refined their selling message over the years – saving you lots of time and money if you use it to your advantage.

 Create customer surveys

 Surveys are a fantastic and direct way to identify your ideal customer and gain tangible feedback about your products and/or services.
-Consider creating a simple questionnaire containing generic questions about your customers and their habits.
-Questions could include age, sex, location, hobbies, earnings and spending habits, for example.
+Consider creating simple online polls on Twitter or accompanying your social media posts with questions.

 Use Social Media

 Social Media is a powerful analytical tool and most platforms are free to use unless you are using paid advertising.
 If you have a large social media following, you can analyse your existing followers and look for trends to help identify your ideal customer.